 High schools all across the country are holding graduation ceremonies this month.
 It’s the last time most seniors and their classmates will all be in the same place at the same time.

 Most will hear speeches from the valedictorian, high school staff, and maybe someone from the community.
 All will probably share an inspiring message but it might not necessarily be practical advice.
-After your high school graduation, you need to decide if you want to further your education to college.
+Some might even opt to get their photographs taken by professionals such as Senior portraits photographer Allison Van Zanten instead of having them taken at school.
+If this is the last time you’re going to take a photo like this during your high school years, why not make it a good one!
+Anyway, after your high school graduation, you need to decide if you want to further your education to college.
 Progressing through college could lead you to graduate school.
 If you’re not sure if this level of education is for you, perhaps trying a Grad School 101 Workshop would be beneficial to see if it suits you.
 Anyway, here are some nuggets of graduation advice I wish I would have gotten before heading off to college.

 1. It’s great to make new friends… but don’t forget the ones who were with you all through grade school and high school.
 I wish I had stayed in better contact with my high school friends.
 Facebook and Twitter make it easier to keep in touch today than when I was in college.